syncfusion-content/javascript-docs/js/TreeGrid/Getting-Started.md

 {% endhighlight %}

-3.Create the ejTreeGrid with the empty data source.
+3.Create the TreeGrid with the empty data source.

 {% highlight js %}